How to Get Your Wife Back After Divorce

 Dr. John Gottman spent decades studying couples.
 He can predict divorce with over 90% accuracy.

-By watching for four behaviors he calls "The Four Horsemen":
+How?
+By watching for four behaviours he calls "The Four Horsemen":

-Criticism – Attacking her character instead of addressing behavior
+Attacking her character instead of addressing behaviour.

-Defensiveness – Refusing to take responsibility
+Refusing to take responsibility for your part.

-Stonewalling – Shutting down and withdrawing
+Shutting down and withdrawing from conflict entirely.

 If you showed these patterns in your marriage, that's likely why she left.